-Preheat the oven to 350°F. Spread the hazelnuts on a rimmed sheet pan and toast for 10-15 minutes, or until nuts are lightly golden and skins are peeling away.
-Wrap nuts in a clean dish towel and let steam for a minute.
-Rub nuts with the towel to remove as many skins as possible.
+Arrange a rack in the middle of the oven and heat to 350°F. Spread the hazelnuts on a rimmed baking sheet.
+Toast until lightly golden-brown and the skins are peeling away, 10 to 15 minutes.
+Transfer the nuts to a clean dish towel, wrap up the nuts, and let steam for a minute.
+Rub the nuts with the towel to remove as many skins as possible.
 (Not all of the skins will be removed, which is fine.)
-Roughly chop the nuts and set aside.
+Coarsely chop the nuts and set aside.

 Have a small Pyrex or other heatproof liquid measuring cup ready.
 Melt the butter in a small saucepan over medium heat.
 Cook, swirling occasionally, until butter is dark brown and smells nutty.
 Immediately pour into the measuring cup to stop the cooking.
 Let cool slightly.

 Place the vinegar, remaining 2 teaspoons lemon juice, and salt in a small bowl and whisk to combine.
 While whisking constantly, slowly drizzle in the brown butter until the dressing is thick and emulsified.
 Whisk in the oil.
 Taste and season as needed.